vplesko/OrbLang/doc/examples/02_Fibonacci/README.md

     };
 ```

-`times` is a macro that repeats a block of instructions a given number of times.
+`times` is a macro which repeats a block of instructions a given number of times.
 In the body, we calculate the next Fibonacci number, and shift the elements in `a` using the assignment operator `=`.

 Return the Fibonacci number.